Connect with us

 The second option is to get rid of the underwater problem entirely.

 While creating a dry site at the bottom of a body of water is difficult, it does have a long history.
 After leading the sack of Rome in 410 C.E., Visigoth king Alaric died on his way home.
-In order to protect his magnificent burial from grave robbers, Alaric’s people temporarily diverted a local river to bury him and his loot in the riverbed before letting the rush back over.
+In order to protect his magnificent burial from grave robbers, Alaric’s people temporarily diverted a local river to bury him and his loot in the riverbed before letting the river rush back over.

 aerial view of a construction site bumping out into a river way